The ‘Root’ of Evil

 As mentioned in our introductory material on the Worlds of Existence, before anything ‘existed,’ was a perfect ‘Singularity.’
-We cannot fathom anything (any ‘thing’) about what that means, as this would require detailed thinking, and there are no ‘details’ with pure singularity.
+We cannot fathom anything (any ‘thing’) about what that means, as this would require ‘definition’ and there are no ‘details’ of any ‘thing’ to describe with this pure singularity.

-For anything to exist separate from the perfect Singularity, it needed to ‘constrict’ (‘tsimtsum’) allowing a means for ‘otherness.’
+For anything to exist separate from the perfect Singularity/transcendent God, there had to be a ‘constriction’ (‘tsimtsum’) of this singularity, allowing for the concept of ‘otherness.’
 (Remember Rule #1 above!)

 The Anomaly is Systemic

 In simple terms, the ‘problem’ with making an ‘image’ of something is it is a ‘downgrade’ from the original.
 And if you make a copy of the copy, this issue continues.
-The further away from the ‘source’ that you get, the more that original perfect image becomes ‘concealed.’
+The further away from that ‘Source’ that you get, the more that original perfect image becomes ‘concealed.’

-As explained in our Introductory files, following the world of existence, came the worlds of Creation.
+As shown in the diagram above, following the world of existence, came the three worlds of Creation.
 The same process unfolded through the emanation of these worlds, each being a tsimtsum (constriction) of the one before it.

-- The world of the spiritual heavens is a constriction of the world of Existence
+- The world of the spiritual heavenlies is a constriction of the world of Existence

 - The angelic world is a constriction of the world of the heavens